 (Pro 3) Low-Maintenance Laser Light Sources: LG offers some of the more affordable, smaller projectors equipped with laser diode-based light sources.
 Using a blue laser and a set of color filters and an RGB color wheel, this method offers improved brightness and reduced input lag while maintaining accurate colors.
 LG video projectors also offer up to 20,000 hours of lamp life.

 (Con 3) Fewer Calibration Options: Most LG units offer limited picture options such as P3 color gamut and sRGB settings, unlike some professional projectors.
-However, built-in color filter settings tend to produce very accurate colors as long as you’re using a blank, white projection screen.
+However, built-in color filter settings produce very accurate colors if you’re using a blank, white projection screen.

 It might be time to buy a projector if you’re looking to create a more cinematic experience for movie nights at home.
 You might also want a convenient way to show large-screen content with excellent picture quality, such as slide shows, work presentations, and class notes.